Rishabh96M/Obstacle-Avoidance-ROS/README.md

 # walker
-A ROS package for obstacle avoidance using the topics /scan and /cmd_vel, Vallidated on Ubuntu 20.04 LTS and ROS Noetic.
+A ROS package for obstacle avoidance of turtlebot3 using the topics /scan and /cmd_vel, Vallidated on Ubuntu 20.04 LTS and ROS Noetic.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)